Getting Started with Multibuzz

 1. SDK checks for existing visitor cookie (_mbuzz_vid)

-Session context captured automatically:
+Context captured automatically:

 - Full URL (including UTM parameters)